JoinCODED/WS-Flutter-M9-CRUD-With-API/02_Getting_Date/01_dio_client.md

 Delete, https://coded-books-api-crud.herokuapp.com/books/{bookId}
 ```

-You may have noticed, they are all start with the same `https://coded-books-api-crud.herokuapp.com`, so it would be a smart idea to hold this value in a variable and let's name it `baseUrl`:
+You may notice that they all start with the same `https://coded-books-api-crud.herokuapp.com`, and thus, it would be a smart idea to hold this value in a variable.

+5. Create a private variable named `baseUrl`:

 ```dart
 class BooksServices {